 With the help of parents and their good communication with their children, it is possible to stop cyber bullying and teenage bullying.
 Suicide is not something that social media encourages, but there really are mean people who say what they want to say just because they are anonymous.
 As for ask.fm, they have strengthened their abuse controls with the abuse reporting button.
-Ask.fm sounds like a fun website, but when you enter suicide and bullying into the equation, it is high time we taught our children about cyber safety to prevent bully suicides.
+It is high time we taught our children about cyber safety to prevent bully suicides.
 Teenage Bullying is also an essential part of safety for children and they need to be taught on how to prevent teenage bullying for your children.

 Many a suicide story has stemmed from being abused or bullied online and not only on askfm, it is time to end those suicide stories by educating our teens on cyber safety.Don’t let your child be a bullying story or a suicide story.

 Learn more about What is Ask.fm, Defining Cyber Safety Issues Related to Ask.fm and Ask.fm and Cyber Bullying.